Introduction

 Out of county | 1 |

 Demand for reception places in Reigate and Banstead reached around 1,700 pupils in academic year 2019/20.
-Following this demand is projected to peak in 2025/26 at approximately 1,730 pupils.
-Demand is then expected to plateau between 2026/27 and 2032/33 at around 1,680 pupils.
+Following this demand has been fluctuating and is expected to reach around 1,700 pupils again in 2025/26.
+A sharp decline is predicted from 2027/28, with approximately 1,480 pupils on roll, it is then projected that demand will plateau until the end of the planning period.

 Demand for reception places in Reigate and Banstead